kulgan/setuptools-scmx/README.md

   # The 'develop' branch will get a '.dev' label
   { name = "dev", branches = ["develop"] },
   # Branches starting with 'feature/' will get an '.alpha' label
-  { name = "alpha", branches = ["feature/"] }, # Example: feature/new-feature -> 1.2.3.alpha.4
+  { name = "alpha", branches = ["feature/.*"] }, # Example: feature/new-feature -> 1.2.3.alpha.4
   # The 'hotfix' branch will get a '.post' label
   { name = "post", branches = ["hotfix"] },
 ]

+# You can also define environment variable based schemes
+[tool.setuptools-scmx.env-schemes]
+# If the environment variable SCMX_VERSION_OVERRIDE is set, its value will be used as the version.
+custom = { version = "SCMX_VERSION_OVERRIDE" }
 ```

 #### Explanation of `[tool.setuptools-scmx.branch-scheme.labels]`

 Each entry in the `labels` list defines a rule:
 -   `name`: The string to append to the version number (e.g., `rc`, `dev`, `alpha`, `post`).
 This should generally conform to [PEP 440](https://peps.python.org/pep-0440/) pre-release identifiers.
--   `branches`: A list of branch names.
+-   `branches`: A list of branch name regexes or exact branch names to match.
 If the current Git branch matches any of these, the corresponding `label` will be used.

+*Note: The `setuptools-scmx` project's own `pyproject.toml` uses a simpler `labels` configuration for demonstration purposes.*

+#### Explanation of `[tool.setuptools-scmx.env-schemes]`

+This section allows you to define version schemes that are activated by the presence and value of environment variables.
+-   `custom`: This is a user-defined name for the scheme.
+-   `version = "ENV_VAR_NAME"`: If the environment variable `ENV_VAR_NAME` is set, its value will be used as the project's version, overriding any Git-based versioning.
+This is particularly useful in CI/CD pipelines where you might want to force a specific build version.

 #### Versioning Behavior Examples: